great-expectations/great_expectations/docs/guides/miscellaneous/migration_guide.md

 ## Determine if you need to migrate your configuration.

-The Great Expectations CLI contains a tool that will check your configuration and automatically try to determine what needs to be done.
-To do this check, run the following command:
+The Great Expectations CLI contains a tool that will check your configuration and determine if it needs to be migrated.
+To perform this check, run the `check-config` command:

 ```bash
 great_expectations --v3-api project check-config